PHLAK/SemVer-CLI/README.md

 ### Custom Version File

-You can also control the file in which the commands read and write the version to.
-This is accomplished via the `--file` option.
-This option can be passed with any command.
+You can also control the file to which the commands read and write the version via the `--file` option.
+This option takes the name you'd like to use for the file and can be passed along with any command.

-    semver --file .version initialize
+    $ semver --file .version initialize

 ---